Career Starter Loan

 Servicemembers Civil Relief Act (SCRA) was established by the federal government in 2003 and designed to ease the financial burdens on military members while serving on active duty and being away from home.
 The law affords active duty military, reservists, and members of the National Guard a range of legal protections relating to financial or civil obligations that are not available to the general public.
 Benefits to the SCRA include a 6% cap on interest rates, termination of leases, protection from eviction, and low to no interest charges and fees on credit accounts opened prior to the start of active duty service.

 Military Lending Act (MLA) is a government law enacted to protect active duty service members, including those on active Guard and active Reservist duty, and their covered dependent from unfair predatory lending practices.
 In contrast to the SCRA’s protections on debt acquired before service, the MLA protects debts taken out during service.
 Benefits of the MLA include capping interest rates at 36%, prohibiting the inclusion of mandatory arbitration clauses or waivers of legal rights in borrowing agreements, and limiting charges imposed for fees, credit insurance, or other credit-related products sold as part of the transaction.
 The MLA covers most consumer loan products, payday loans, vehicle title loans, and overdraft lines of credit, but excludes mortgages, mortgage refinancing loans, home equity lines of credit, and vehicle purchase loans.

 *Written in Coordination with Tamara, Navy Veteran Spouse*

-Members please sign-in and share/encourage/support the BMB Community Forum Below
+Please sign-in to share/encourage/support the BMB Community Forum below